a8truong/hextech-vs-mt-analysis/README.md

 | False    |    0.280064 |    0.285997 | 0.288351 | 0.283454 |   0.272057 |   1.43777 |       3.03152 |       0.211449 |      0.200917 |
 | True     |    0.595478 |    0.579463 | 0.581159 | 0.581818 |   0.586889 |   3.03209 |       1.43783 |       0.360302 |      0.360946 |

 When we group by the result of the match and find the mean, we can see that wins have a higher average for all dragon type kills, and the average of opposite team dragon kills are lower.
-This shows that in general, getting dragon kills increases the likelihood of winning a match.
+This shows that in general, teams that win tend to have more dragon kills.

 ## Assessment of Missingness